thoas/picfit/README.rst

 You will be able to load and store your images from different storage backends.

-Int this example, images will be loaded from the file system storage and processed to the Amazon S3 storage.
+In this example, images will be loaded from the file system storage and processed to the Amazon S3 storage.

 Running